 1918 ‘It was agreed on the proposal of the DSM that a certificate of scouting service should be given to scouts joining His Majesties Forces.’
 District Minutes

 The following snippets do not tell a coherent story.
-Definitions in these formal gathering of numbers do not necessarily equate to a wider notion of National Service gathered for earlier annual reports.
+Definitions in later formal records are not the same as looser definitions of National Service gathered for earlier annual reports.
 Many details of serving Scouts and Scouters were lost with the closure of groups during the war.

 1940 Some Scouters who moved into Cambridge dislocated by the war looked for opportunities to continue Scouting.
 D Peacock, Rover Mate Westminster Crew, joined the 60th and an ASM from the 1st City of London Group was with the 12th.
 It is not recorded why they moved.

 1940 District Secretary, S Roper, had volunteered for service H M Forces and altered the Committee to his potential call up.
 The next month he was accepted into the RAF.